 - ISJ has an impact factor of 1.766 (2014 - latest)

 - ISJ is 'the' truly international information systems journal

 - ISJ was ranked 1st for author experience

 - ISJ will respond within 2 weeks indicating if your paper is out of scope or unsuitable

 ISJ Free Issue

-We would like to welcome three new Senior Editors; K.D.
-Joshi, Carol Ou, Nancy Russo, and Magnus Mähring, and we look forward to working with them.
-All have previously been Associate Editors for ISJ and this is a reward for all their hard work and excellent judgement.
+We would like to welcome a new Senior Editor – Dubravka Cecez-Kecmanovic, and we look forward to working with her.
+She has previously been an Associate Editors for ISJ and this is a reward for all her hard work and excellent judgement.